iTAyziv8/COVID19_RT_FaceMaskDetector/README.md

 8. Compile the model and train the head of the network.

-9. For each image in the testing set we need to find the index of the label with corresponding largest predicted probability.
+9. For each image in the testing set, we need to find the index of the label with corresponding largest predicted probability.

 Phase 2: Deployment (code2.py)